 the end of 29 or 30 March (under paragraph e. above, if 2 March was a non-business day).

 The two final limbs of this definition were introduced in the Previous Code, and follow Proposal 17 of the Review which suggested that the definition of month be expanded to more flexibly accommodate information disclosure practices of credit providers.
-Based on the design of CP systems, the final limb at section (e) is only relevant in very limited situations.
+Based on the design of CP systems, the final limb at subsection (e) is only relevant in very limited situations.
 The situations where that is likely to occur is where:

 a credit provider’s ‘months’ for RHI reporting purposes generally end on the same day each calendar month;